This story was originally published on November 17, 2016.

 I think that’s because when you’re raised thinking about monogamy as the norm, cheating makes sense in that context, like oh, people lie; people do that.
 But the idea that there’s a completely different way of going about your life is pretty radical and makes people really stop and be like, “I don’t understand.”

 I was just talking to my ex-husband about this, and I was like, “I don’t know why people act so surprised when I tell them these things.”
 He’s like, “Because,” like you were saying, “it’s not the norm.”
 But it’s become my normal life, and I mean I figured out as much as I can figure out, and I’m gonna keep figuring out how it works.
 But I do remember also thinking that’s ridiculous.
 Because there’s always the first thing that people go to is jealousy, like how do you deal with jealousy.
 And that’s actually my favorite question that people ask because I’ve learned so much about myself by facing my jealousy.
 I think it’d be one thing if I just pretended it didn’t exist, like I think I had already done in my life because there was no need for me to face it or be honest with it.
 But it made me realize that I felt possessive of another human, which was odd.
 Another human is not mine, and I had to relearn my language around that too where I was like, “But you’re mine!”
 And it’s like, oh my god, no!
 Why am I saying those things and being jealous of another person.
 It was like why do I get jealous of these people?
 It’s like an insecure thing, and then I faced that.
 Then I’m like, oh my gosh.
-OK.
+Okay.
 Cool.
 I just learned this other thing about me that I didn’t realize that I have feelings about.

 So what kind of conversations did you have with your ex-husband about how to talk about this with your kids, and how did it finally come up with them?

 We didn’t really talk about it with them until we decided that we weren’t going to be together.
 So it was interesting because when we told the kids that we were going to divorce and not be together anymore, we had been dating other people.
 They knew these people, and we explained to them that we had these other relationships.
 They weren’t like, “Oh.
 What?!”
-They were like, “OK.
+They were like, “Okay.
 You love another person.”
 I feel like my daughter already believed that that’s a thing that could happen.

 How old is she?